pfreemantlm/dev-standard/Platform/CampaignService.md

 Returns a mapping of ID:Name for all on-boarded Vendors available to the provided Advertiser.
 Vendor names will be required to upload Plan information into a Campaign; the Vendor must be associated with the Advertiser already through the on-boarding process that precedes each Vendor’s involvement in a Campaign.

+Note that occasionally a vendor may be referred to with multiple names so note the "alternateVendorNames" section if it is present.

 Example Input:

     {